All Episodes

 Welcome back.

-Tom Sullivan in for uh Rush.
+Tom Sullivan in for Rush.

-I'll be back uh tomorrow, and uh Paul W. Smith from uh WJR will be here on Friday, and then rush back on Monday.
+I'll be back tomorrow, and Paul W. Smith from WJR will be here on Friday.

-Rick in uh Grand Rapids, Michigan.
+Rick in Grand Rapids, Michigan.

-Hello, Rick, you're on the Rush Limbaugh program.
+You're on the Rush Limbaugh program.

 Oh, thanks for getting to me.

-Well, I was listening to what you were saying there about the prosecutor knowing certain things and trying to get uh somebody in a perjury trap and on and on.
+Well, I was listening to what you were saying there about the prosecutor knowing certain things and trying to get somebody in a perjury trap and on and on.

-I don't I don't compare them.
+I don't compare them.

-Uh that's not what you're doing, is it?
+That's not what you're doing, is it?

-No, I'm I'm I'm la I'm thinking, well, wait a minute, how can this possibly be that where's the screaming on this one?
+I'm thinking, well, wait a minute, how can this possibly be?

 We had all the screaming before, and everybody's silent about this one.

-And on the other side, when you then go to the other column and look back at Ken Starr in the Whitewater investigation, there's I think three volumes uh of books that I have on Whitewater, and if you go back, Ken Starr got twelve convictions and had twenty-four indictments, people went to jail, including the former governor of Arkansas.
+And on the other side, when you then go to the other column and look back at Ken Starr and the Whitewater investigation, there's, I think, three volumes of books that I have on Whitewater.

 I mean, there was crime all over the place on that Whitewater deal.

-That was that was dirty as can be.
+That was dirty as can be.

 But it had nothing to do with Bill Clinton.

-Uh Bill Clinton, they they they obviously the ports uh did not find anything to point to Bill Clinton when it came to Whitewater, but boy, there was smoke all around him, and I don't know about you, but I don't have twenty-four friends that have ever been indicted, let alone two.
+Bill Clinton, they obviously, the courts did not find anything to point to Bill Clinton when it came to Whitewater, but boy, there was smoke all around him.

-But but here's but here's the real question, Tom.
+But here's the real question, Tom.

-Why would anybody in the Bush administration and why would Bob Novak even print that Miss Plain or anybody else was a CIA agent unless they were I don't know if you watched Joe Scarborough last night at M SNBC Joe's a pretty conservative Republican, and he says he finds it hard to believe that this was just an honest mistake.
+Joe's a pretty conservative Republican, and he says he finds it hard to believe that this was just an honest mistake.

 No, it wasn't a mistake.

-If you read Novak's column today, he lays it out and it's the very last paragraph.
+If you read Novak's column today, he lays it out, and it's the very last paragraph.

-It's a it's a two sentence paragraph.
+It's a two-sentence paragraph.

-He said, I considered his wife's role in initiating Wilson's mission, later confirmed by the Senate Intelligence Committee to be a previously undisclosed part of an important news story.
+He said, I considered his wife's role in initiating Wilson's mission, later confirmed by the Senate Intelligence Committee, to be a previously undisclosed part of an important news story.

 I reported it on that basis.